GitGuardian/gg-byos-lab/github-gist/README.md

 **Scans GitHub Gists for secrets and sensitive information** using GitGuardian's BYOS (Bring Your Own Source) functionality.

-This tool automatically detects exposed credentials like API keys, database passwords, tokens, and other secrets that might be accidentally included in your GitHub Gists.
-Can scan either a specific user's gists or the authenticated user's own gists (including private ones).
+This tool automatically detects exposed credentials like API keys, database passwords, tokens, and other secrets that might be accidentally included in GitHub Gists.
+Can scan:
+- **Authenticated user's gists** (including private ones)
+- **Specific user's public gists**
+- **All public members of GitHub organizations**

 Tracks scanned gists by update timestamp to avoid rescanning unchanged gists.
 Uses the GitGuardian Python SDK [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to create security incidents in your GitGuardian dashboard for any secrets found.

 ## Setup